 Are there other background checks and documents I need to become a childminder?

 There are quite a few background checks involved when applying to become a childminder, all necessary to demonstrate that you are able to work with children and that you have the right to work in the UK as a childminder.
-If you apply via Koru Kids, we will help by running the following checks for you:
+This can include:

 - Reference checks